sathvickms007/starsCDS_IISc/README.md

 Data Engineering Challenge (PS 2)
 Date:- 26/04/2024

+Note:-
+1)bbc_articles csv file can be downloaded from the repo normally.
+2)vectorised_dataset csv file is a large file which has been uploaded using LFS and has to be downloaded in order to view it.

 In this project, we structured the BBC article data by creating a CSV file named bbc_articles.csv with the columns article_id, text, and category.
 We accomplished this by looping through the files in the BBC_articles folder, extracting the relevant information from the filenames and file contents, and creating a DataFrame from the collected data.
 For the data preprocessing and vectorization step, we followed these steps: